ProjectOpenSea/marketplace-benchmarks/README.md

 - `market()` - This function must return the address of the marketplace.
 It is used to reset the marketplace storage between tests.

 ##### *Optional Functions*
 There are a variety of different types of tests which your market can support by implementing any of the functions defined in the `Test Payload Calls` section of [`BaseMarketConfig`](src/BaseMarketConfig.sol).
-Tests which use unimplemented payload calls will show up as incompatable with your marketplace.
+Tests that use unimplemented payload calls will show up as incompatable with your marketplace.

 `beforeAllPrepareMarketplaceCall` is an optional setup function which allows for any arbitrary calls to be sent from any address.
 For example: it is used to deploy Wyvern proxies for the buyer and seller prior to benchmarking Wyvern.

+### Adding A Test
+Anyone can add a generalized test to this repository which will enable for checkpointing different functionalities across marketplaces.

+#### Creating the Generalized Test
+Generalized tests are written in [`GenericMarketplaceTest`](test/GenericMarketplaceTest.t.sol).
+Use the simple [ERC721->Ether](test/GenericMarketplaceTest.t.sol#L78-L110) test as a reference.

+1. Ensure that the buyer (Bob) and seller (Alice) have sufficient funds for the transaction.
+Each user is dealt enough ETH prior to the test.
+2. Find an appropriate payload call in [`BaseMarketConfig`](src/BaseMarketConfig.sol).
+If none exists, you may create a new one.
+3. Use `_benchmarkCallWithParams` to call the payload.
+4. Add assertions throughout the test to ensure that the marketplace is actually doing what you expect it to.